Lordstown Motors' rough road continues; CEO and CFO are out - WTMJ

 AP Business Writer

-The top two executives at Lordstown Motors have resigned from the Ohio electric truck startup as problems at the Ohio electric truck startup continue to mount.
+The top two executives at Lordstown Motors have resigned as problems at the Ohio electric truck startup continue to mount.

-CEO Steve Burns and Chief Financial Officer Julio Rodriguez stepped down, the company said early Monday, sending shares, already down 40% this year, tumbling 15% before the opening bell.
+CEO Steve Burns and Chief Financial Officer Julio Rodriguez stepped down, the company said early Monday, sending shares already down 40% this year tumbling 16% at the opening bell.

-The departures arrive less than a week after Lordstown cautioned that it may not be in business a year from now as it tries to secure funding to start full production of an electric pickup truck.
-In a quarterly regulatory filing, the company said that the $587 million it had on hand as of March 31 isn’t enough to start commercial production and begin selling the full-size pickup, called the Endurance.
+The departures come less than a week after Lordstown cautioned that it may not be in business a year from now as it struggles to secure funding to begin full production.
+In a quarterly regulatory filing, the company said that the $587 million it had on hand as of March 31 isn’t enough to begin commercial production of its full-sized electric pickup, called the Endurance.

-Burns had warned in May that production could be cut by more than half to 1,000 vehicles this year unless the company was able to find new sources of capital.

 On Monday, Lordstown named lead independent director Angela Strand as executive chairwoman and said that she will oversee the organization’s transition until a permanent CEO is found.
 Strand is currently the managing director of advisory firm Strand Strategy.